 Portions of this release courtesy of the NCAA.

-INDIANAPOLIS – Commonwealth Coast Conference (CCC) Field Hockey Tournament Champion Endicott will host Colonial States Athletic Conference (CSAC) Champion Wilson in the First Round of the 2019 NCAA Division III Field Hockey Championship on Wednesday, Nov.
-13. Game time is still to be determined.
+INDIANAPOLIS – Commonwealth Coast Conference (CCC) Men’s Soccer Tournament Champion Salve Regina will match up with Rowan for the First Round of the 2019 NCAA Division III Men’s Soccer Championship on Saturday, Nov.
+16. No. 15 Mary Washington will the host the match with game times still to be determined.

 ABOUT THE COMMONWEALTH COAST CONFERENCE

 The Commonwealth Coast Conference (CCC), founded in 1984, is an NCAA Division III athletic conference comprised of nine full member and two associate member institutions throughout the New England region.
 Its membership aims to provide student-athletes with a positive experience in their pursuit of excellence through high academic standards, quality competition, and a meaningful student life.
 The conference administers championships in 18 intercollegiate sports.
 In 2020, the conference will expand to 10 full members and 19 championship sports with the addition of Suffolk University and women’s ice hockey, respectively.